kaosat-dev/Blenvy/docs/quickstart/readme.md

 </details>

 Now, clear the default scene of any objects or collections.
 The fastest way to do this is to look for the collection named simply `Collection` all the way on the right of Blender.
 Right-click on it and select `Delete Hierachy`.
+For future reference, the place where you just did this is called the *outliner*.

 <details>
 <summary>The default collection to delete</summary>